coolguazitech/Bubbles/README.md

 ```

-* Now enjoy the game!
+* Now dive in and enjoy the game!

 ```
 python Bubbles.py